I forgot my password for the Annum App. What do I do?

 We encourage you to be sure your other health care providers are up to date on your concerns about drinking, your treatment plan and any new medicines you're taking.
-Click here to download a form you can share with your health care provider about Annum's treatment program.
 If you are taking medicine as part of your Annum treatment, bring the bottle with you to your next appointment.

 Please note, our commitment to participant confidentiality means we will not disclose information about your enrollment or participation to anyone, including your other health care providers (the exception to this would be a rare instance, in which we have a duty to report a serious threat to the safety of yourself or another person).
 If you want to share your entire Annum Health Record with another health care provider, you will need to request that we release the file to you and then you can share it with your provider.
 Click here to download the Annum Health Record release form.